7 Benefits of Undertaking a Competitive Benchmarking Analysis

-In our last article, we laid out the four steps for defining and embarking upon a benchmarking initiative for your company, to see how it stacks up against its peers along the metrics you select.
-We taught you how to outline the scope of the project, define its relevant KPIs, source and compile your data, and make a presentation of your findings.
+In our last article, we laid out the four steps for defining and performing a competitive benchmarking analysis project for your company, to see how it stacks up against its peers along the metrics you select.
+We taught you how to outline the scope of the project, define its relevant KPIs, source and compile your benchmarking data, and make a presentation of your findings.

-Using your newly-analyzed data, begin to target specific areas for improvement.
-Look for places where results can be attained quickly, and/or those areas which would yield the biggest/most demonstrable impact for the business (i.e., the areas that can provide the biggest “bang for your benchmarking analysis buck”) and work on those first.
+Using your newly-analyzed competitive benchmarking analysis data, begin to target specific areas for improvement.
+Look for places where results can be attained quickly, and/or those areas which would yield the biggest/most demonstrable benchmark impact for the business (i.e., the areas that can provide the biggest “bang for your benchmarking analysis buck”) and work on those first.

-OpsDog best-practice tips: Shoot for “quick wins.”
+OpsDog benchmarking analysis best-practice tips: Shoot for “quick wins.”
 These are considered improvements that can be implemented without significant technology changes, excessive approvals, or regulatory interference.
 Contrast that to, say, an improvement that requires the involvement of IT staff or a third-party vendor.
 Push that one back until later if possible.
 By doing so, organizations are able to focus on performance gaps that can be resolved without the need of significant investment or effort.
 Not only will this produce a quick return on investment, but it will also ensure that future improvement efforts aren’t focused on issues that should have already been resolved.

-Now that you’ve performed your gap analysis and triage, you can start implementing the improvement opportunities you’ve identified while performing your competitive benchmarking analysis.
+Now that you’ve prioritized your performance gap analysis and triage, you can start implementing the improvement opportunities you’ve identified while performing your competitive benchmarking analysis.
 (Ta-dah!)
 Begin by documenting individual improvements, or best practices, that can be applied to day-to-day operations to close the performance gaps you’ve identified.
 Draft a plan to implement these best practices, and assign employees and managers to oversee various aspects of its implementation.

 Don’t simply expect this to happen as if by magic.
 Nothing will change, and all your efforts will be for naught, unless you gain employee-level buy-in first.